takagi/cl-cuda/README.markdown

     ALLOC-MEMORY-BLOCK type size

 Allocates a memory block to hold `size` elements of type `type` and returns it.
-Actually, linear memory areas are allocated on both host and device memory and the memory block holds pointers to them.
+Actually, linear memory areas are allocated on both host and device memory and a memory block holds pointers to them.

 ### [Function] free-memory-block